 Free diabetes prevention program

-CMH’s new Diabetes Prevention Program starts July 14, 2021.
+CMH’s new Diabetes Prevention Program starts July 28, 2021 (with make-up dates available for late arrivals).
 This program is CDC-recognized and based on research.
 It is focused on healthy eating and physical activity.
 You are eligible for this program if you:

 This lifestyle-change program will be offered in-person.
 This first yearlong cohort will not be billed for the classes, so this is a good time to take advantage of working to improve your overall health and wellbeing.